cyrinux/push2talk/README.md

 ## 💑 Thanks

-Made with love by @cyrinux and @maximbaz.ush
+Made with love by @cyrinux and @maximbaz.